 CHEM2004 The Chemistry of Reactions

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Details for undergraduate courses

-- Level 2 core unit in the Chemistry - Physical and Analytical major sequence
+- Level 2 core unit in the Chemistry; Chemistry - Physical and Analytical major sequences

 - This course gives hands-on experience in understanding and obtaining the